Maximilian-Fuchs/stat-ml/random_notes/edge_sdn_paper_notes.md

 =================
 ![](PoP.png)
 Points of Presence (PoP) are globally distributed servers and network components (see pic).
 Their main purpose is to reduce latencies of internet applications.

+**PoPs reduce traffic in two ways:**

+1. 'They cache content to serve user requests directly.'
+By serving user requests, from a PoP, the latency is reduced as the request passes less hops.

+2. 'When a user needs to communicate with a data center, the users TCP Connection terminates at the PoP'.
+This reduces latency in two ways: First, the TLS (Transport Layer Security) negotiation, which involves several round trips, is performed between geographically near endpoints.
+And second because Facebook can impose specialised mechanisms§ (like handling packet loss) on the long distance transmission if these happen on theire private network.

+**PoP Ingress traffic is controlled by DNS**

 The Paper goes into detail about how PoPs provide value to their (traffics performance§).